inf112-v19/Blodige-roboter/Manuel Testing Instructions.md

 ### Visualizing current state

 * Robot should always face its direction and movement should be in that direction (remember backing up is legal)
+* Main player robot should be distinguishable by color